When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 Life is a classic torch song which has been recorded by

 many jazz vocalists.
-It was written in 1938 by Billy Strayhorn and offered to
+It was written in 1938 by Billy Strayhorn

 bandleader Duke Ellington; a year later the openly gay Strayhorn had become his

 arranger and composer-in-residence.
 Ellington called Strayhorn,

 "my listener, my most dependable appraiser [and] critic."
 Lush

 lament for a life of

 luxury, sex and parties.
 It was rather odd that this old song was recorded by

 Donna Summer of all people in the early 80s - done in a fairly straightforward

 fashion and plunked down in the middle of the disco diva's new album.

 Strayhorn's wry label "lush life" may have been appropriate to his time, but in the 70's some gay men created a lifestyle that was beyond lush.
 The era when gay men ornamented their subculture with borrowings and fantasies from the world of entertainment and cafι society, and circled elite cultural and social circles like bees around flowers was falling into twilight.
 There was another gay style in the making, and it was a melange of the "sexual revolution," drug culture, Hippies, black music and urban attitude, Tom of Finland...add sex to taste and stir.
 Ironically, as this lifestyle evolved, now straights came to it as voyeurs and hangers on, and they became the borrowers, circling around a world of gay discos, parties and resorts.